skissler/MiceAndMobility/notes/README.md

 The goal of this code is to __infer how the probability of transmission depends on the proximity and duration of contact.__

-We're starting with a straightforward toy model that specifies the instantaneous hazard (force) of infection, $\lambda$.
-This hazard can take a few forms:
+We're starting with a straightforward toy model that specifies the instantaneous hazard (force) of infection, $\lambda.$ This hazard can take a few forms:

 - A step function: